wcvanvan/FaceDetection/README.md

 This simple CNN model contains 3 convolutional layers, 2 max-pooling layers and 1 fully-connected layer.

 ## Features
-The core of this project is a self-made matrix class and matrix multiplication algorithm
+The core of this project is a self-made matrix class, matrix multiplication and high speed convolution

 matrix class possesses soft-copy function, performant in the scene of image copying

-matrix multiplication imitates algorithm from GotoBLAS
+matrix multiplication imitates algorithm from GotoBLAS, including matrix partitioning, simd (cross platfrom)

-im2col algorithm from caffe is implemented to turn convolution operation into matrix multiplication
+im2col algorithm from caffe is implemented to turn convolution operation into matrix multiplication after im2col, we only need to do multiplying a 1 x K matrix with a K x N matrix, which I specifically do optimization.
+Finally this kind of multiplication reaches the same speed with OpenBLAS

 ## How to use
+Check out main.cpp, and change the image path
-The input image should be resize to 3x128x128 (channel, height, width) The program will proffer two numbers after running, one indicates the possibility that the picture is a human face, the other indicates the possibility of scenery.
+The program will proffer two numbers after running, one indicates the possibility that the picture is a human face, the other indicates the possibility of scenery.